Polymake: Development History

-Software packages
+Interaction with other software packages

+polymake is highly modularly built and, therefore, displays great interaction with third party software packages for specialized computations, thereby providing a common interface and bridge between different tools.
+A user can easily (and unknowingly) switch between using different software packages in the process of computing properties of a polytope.

 Used within polymake

-Below is a list of third party software packages that polymake can interface with as of version 3.0.
+Below is a list of third-party software packages that polymake can interface with as of version 4.0.
 Users are also able to write new rule files for interfacing with any software package.
 Note that there is some redundancy in this list (e.g., a few different packages can be used for finding the convex hull of a polytope).
 Because polymake uses rule files and a dependency graph for computing properties, most of these software packages are optional.
 However, some become necessary for specialized computations.